bduvenhage/bduvenhage.github.io/README.md

 # bduvenhage.github.io
-Saving the world one line of code at a time.
+A blog on saving the world one line of code at a time.